is Cádiz worth visiting?

 is cadiz worth visting

-More precisely from the year 1100 BC when the Phoenicians‘ civilization was controlling the flourishing town.
+More precisely, from the year 1100 BC, when the Phoenicianscivilisation was controlling the flourishing town.
 It was after the second journey to America when Christopher Columbus started from here on September 24, 1493, that Cádiz’s port became more powerful than the port in Seville.

-The intense trading activity with the New World (America) enriched the city and lived a period of great splendor.
+The intense trading activity with the New World (America) enriched the city and led to a period of great splendour.
 During this time, new Baroque palaces were built that can still be visited today.
-If you’re in Cádiz you should visit one of the symbols of the city, the Cádiz Cathedral, a Baroque-Neoclassical style church.
+If you’re in Cádiz, you should visit one of the symbols of the city, the Cádiz Cathedral, a Baroque-Neoclassical-style church.

-Plaza de San Juan de Dios, the main square, Torre Tavira are places you can enjoy views of the whole city, as well as Castillo San Sebastián and Parque Genovés.
-See this medieval walking tour with which you’ll have the chance to walk around with a local guide and learn more about the city’s medieval past.
+Plaza de San Juan de Dios, the main square, Torre Tavira is a place you can enjoy views of the whole city, as well as Castillo San Sebastián and Parque Genovés.
+See this mediaeval walking tour with which you’ll have the chance to walk around with a local guide and learn more about the city’s mediaeval past.

 If you’re spending more than 1 day in Cádiz or maybe even two or three nights, it makes sense to try and visit more of the region.
-Apart from more beaches, you can reach by car or by bus, you can explore the close by Parque Nacional de Doñana, one of the most important national parks in the whole country.
+Apart from more beaches, which you can reach by car or by bus, you can explore the nearby Parque Nacional de Doñana, one of the most important national parks in the whole country.

 sevilla spain